BlenderCN-Org/learning/ELO-FACEMASH/readme.md

 What I've learned about the ELO formula:<br/>
 • Quite literally (as Wikipedia suggests), the ONLY information you need to predict future winnings is their current score.
-• It is used on a game-per-game basis (the algorithm/formula must be ran after each game).
-This means it isn't meant to be used retroactively (at least in its native form).
-It needs to be ran after each win/loss, or future scores may not be accurate (right?).<br/>
+• It is used on a game-per-game basis (the algorithm/formula must be ran after each game), but could be ran retroactively mathematically.<br/>
 • Because of the first point, it provides a running, cumulative, prediction of who is the stronger player based on previous wins against opponents.<br/>
+• ELO doesn't determine the number of points lost (as far as I can tell), and only serves as a predictor of who will win depending on score.<br/>
+• ELO seems to serve as a pretty good predictor of who will win, if the only criteria being measured is score.